The Complete Guide to Disney World Resort Hotel Transportation

 Transportation Options at the Disney Resorts

-Below we have listed the resorts at Disney World based on transportation options.
-Sometimes a resort will have more than one form of transportation.
-Therefore, those resorts are listed multiple times where applicable.
+Below, we’ve listed the resorts at Disney World based on transportation options.
+Sometimes, a resort has more than one form of transportation, so those resorts are listed multiple times where applicable.

 The following resorts are located on the resort monorail line at Walt Disney World.